enasequence/ena-content-dataflow/scripts/biosamples_relationships.README.md

 # Input spreadsheet file format

-The script accepts a tab separated .txt, or .csv input file containing source and target accessions (see test_sample_accs_list.txt) and outputs both the original and linked json files for each biosample.
+The script accepts a tab separated .txt, or .csv input file containing source and target accessions (see test_sample_accs_list.txt).
 The input file should contain two columns in the following order: 'ena_biosample_id' and 'ega_biosample_id' , with 1 source (i.e ENA biosample accession) and 1 corresponding target (i.e EGA biosample accession) per line.
 See example below:

 ```